IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 ---
-title: Angular Pivot Grid | Pivot Tables | Infragistics
+title: Angular Pivot Grid & Table – Ignite UI for Angular
 _description: Create fast, responsive Angular pivot grids and tables with Ignite UI for Angular.
-Perform complex data analysis via pivot data.
+Perform complex analysis and apply data sorting, grouping, or filtering.
 _keywords: angular pivot grid, angular material pivot table, ignite ui for angular
 ---

-# What is Pivot Grid?
+## What is Pivot Grid?

 Pivot Grids are used for summing up and representing voluminous multidimensional data in a cross-tabular format.
 The data summery can be easily and quickly sorted, grouped, or filtered.
 Such data can include sums, averages, and other statistics.
 End-users are enabled to modify the pivot table layout through drag-and-drop operations, according to their needs.

-# Angular Pivot Grid Overview
+# What is Angular Pivot Grid?

-The Angular Pivot Grid Component displays data in a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) and helps performing complex analysis on the supplied data set.
+The Angular Pivot Grid component presents data in a pivot table and helps performing complex analysis on the supplied data set.
+This sophisticated Pivot Grid control is used for organizing, summarizing, and filtering large volumes of data which is later displayed in a cross-table format.
+Key features of an Angular Pivot Grid are row dimensions, column dimensions, aggregations, and filters.

 The `IgxPivotGridComponent` gives the ability to users to configure and display their data in a multi-dimensional pivot table structure.
 The rows and columns represent distinct data groups, and the data cell values represent aggregations.
 This allows complex data analysis based on a simple flat data set.
 The `IgxPivotGridComponent` is a feature-rich pivot table that provides easy configuration of the different dimensions and values as well as additional data operations on them like filtering and sorting.

 ## Angular Pivot Grid example